 I found the 34L volume specification to be about spot on and technically under if you include the front mesh panel pocket which can hold a crazy amount of extra layers while you’re out and about.

-The extra organization pocket at the front of the pack means I can keep all my ditty bits organised and easily accessible throughout the day as I need them.
-I use this pocket to keep a pen, usb sticks, notepad, and a few bits of gear for my camera handy.
+The extra organization pocket at the front of the pack means I can keep all my ditty bits organized and easily accessible throughout the day as I need them.
+I use this pocket to keep a pen, USB sticks, notepad, and a few bits of gear for my camera handy.

 The top pocket provides a scratch free environment for your sunglasses or phone.